Meet the Practice

 Scroll down to preview photos and bios of our associates!

-We work as a group and collaborate as a team of psychologists in order to be resourceful in addressing your needs and concerns.
+We collaborate as a team of psychologists in order to be resourceful in addressing your needs and concerns.
 We take a thorough and thoughtful approach to treatment planning, meeting biweekly as a team to network, enhance our skills and share resources.

 Associates in our practice are skilled and experienced licensed psychologists who go out in the field to do speaking events, consultation, classroom observations as well as continued education trainings.
 Our psychologists work part-time here at Abrams & Associates, as well as with other reputable clinics and agencies such as National Institute for Health [NIH], Childrens Hospital, Walter Reed Medical Center and the Kennedy Krieger Institute.